yash-s20/yash-s20.github.io/index.md

 I joined <a href="https://maticrobots.com/" target="_blank">Matic Robots</a> as a Research Engineer in June 2024, where we are building robots that save people time and energy.

-I graduated from Cornell University with a Masters specializing in Large Language Model application in robotics at the <a href="https://portal-cornell.github.io/" target="_blank">PoRTaL group</a> and teaching amazing courses in several sub-fields of CS.
+I graduated from Cornell University with a Masters specializing in Large Language Model application in robotics at the <a href="https://portal-cornell.github.io/" target="_blank">PoRTaL group</a>, while teaching courses in several sub-fields of CS as a Teaching Assistant.
 I graduated from IIT Bombay in 2021.

 I have worked at Samsung Electronics developing 5G vRAN software.